hubertrykala93/python/python/BurgerBar_System/README.md

 After placing the order by user quantity of chosen product will be reduced in menu. menu.json file will be updated.

-Module shopping_card.py:
+Module shopping_cart.py:

-In this module class ShoppingCard was created.
+In this module class ShoppingCart was created.

-Class ShoppingCard constructor has following attributes:
+Class ShoppingCart constructor has following attributes:

 - self.objects - list of objects (products) chosen by user,
 - self.to_pay - calculating price of burger.

-Class ShoppingCard has following methods:
+Class ShoppingCart has following methods:

 - def add_product - adding new component of burger to self.objects attribute also self.to_pay attribute is updated.
-- def products - property method, user can check what products is in shopping card,
+- def products - property method, user can check what products is in shopping cart,
 - def amount - property method, user can check what amount has to pay.